inverno-io/inverno-core/doc/reference-guide.md

 A bean and a bean instance are two different things that should not be confused.
 A bean can result in multiple bean instances in the application whereas a bean instance always refers to exactly one bean.
 A bean is like a plan used to create instances.

 A bean is fully identified by its name and the module in which it resides.
 The following notation is used to represent a bean qualified name: `[MODULE]:[BEAN]`.
-As a consequence, two beans with the same name cannot exist in the same module but it is safe to have multiple beans with the same name in different modules.
+As a consequence, two beans with the same name cannot exist in the same module, but it is safe to have multiple beans with the same name in different modules.

 ### Module Bean